MichaelBosello/f1tenth-RL/README.md

 Keep in mind that to use a trained model, you must have the same network size, the same input (number and dimension of frame), and the same number of actions

 For safety reasons, the car doesn't run at max speed.
 If you want the car to go faster, modify the constants in *car/car_control.py*

-## Trained models
-We provide pre-trained models in the release section

 ## Source code structure
 The package *car* provides the interfaces to the car sensors (*sensors.py*) and actuators (*car_control.py*).
 It contains also a module that ensure the car will not (strongly) hit obstacles (*safety_control.py*)